Bottle with drain note inside

 3. If older heater, you’re better off replacing with new efficient unit.

-1. Anode rod may have dissolved or there is excessive sediment build-up.
-Check anode rod.
+1. The anode rod may have dissolved, or there is excessive sediment buildup.
+Check the anode rod.

-2. You may be better off replacing tank with an energy efficient model.
+2. You may be better off replacing the tank with an energy-efficient model.

-1. May be as simple as aerated water.
+1. It may be as simple as aerated water.

-2. Allow a glass of hot water to set for a few minutes.
+2. Allow a glass of hot water to sit for a few minutes.

 3. If the water turns clear, the condition is a natural occurrence.
 If not, call the Water Heater King for help.